A nonsymmetric version of Okounkov's BC-type interpolation Macdonald polynomials: The action of Demazure--Lusztig operators

-Indeed, these are Laurent polynomials of degree $|k|$, respectively $|k|+|\ell|$ (for the $n=2$ case observe that the set $\{(\xi,\eta)\in\RR^2\mid |\xi|+|\eta|\le d\}$ is convex). \bPP The action of Demazure-Lusztig type operators on normalized nonsymmetric Koornwinder polynomials was explicitly computed in \cite[Prop.~7.8(ii)]{St}.
-For the nonsymmetric versions of the $BC$-type interpolation Macdonald polynomials we have the following result. \begin{theorem} Let $\al\in\ZZ^n$ and $s,t\in\CC^*$ with $0<|s|,|t|<1$.
-Write $G_\al=G_\al(\cdot;q,s,t)$ for the nonsymmetric $BC$-type interpolation Macdonald polynomial of degree $\al$ and $\wb\al$ for the interpolation point \eqref{eq:23}. \alphlist \item Let $1\leq j<n$.
+It follows from these formulas that $H_1^{(s)}(x^k)$ and $H_1^{(t)}(x_1^kx_2^\ell)$ are Laurent polynomials of degree $|k|$ and $|k|+|\ell|$, respectively (for the second case observe that the set $\{(\xi,\eta)\in\RR^2\mid |\xi|+|\eta|\le d\}$ is convex). \bPP The action of Demazure--Lusztig type operators on normalized nonsymmetric Koornwinder polynomials was determined explicitly in \cite[Prop.~7.8(ii)]{St}, and on nonsymmetric interpolation Macdonald polynomials in \cite[Lem.
+10(1)]{SaSt}.
+For nonsymmetric $BC_n$-type interpolation Macdonald polynomials we have the following result. \begin{proposition} Let $\al\in\Lan$ such that $st^\rho\in\FST_n$.
+Write $G_\al=G_\al(\cdot;q,s,t)$ for the nonsymmetric $BC_n$-type interpolation Macdonald polynomial of degree $\al$, and $\wb\al$ for the interpolation point \eqref{eq:23}. \alphlist \item Let $j\in [1,n)$.
 Then

 \item We have